You can integrate Google Calendar with Process Street workflow runs using Zapier.

-Data you capture in Process Street checklists can be used to automatically create events in Google Calendar.
-That means you can record information as you work through your checklists, and then automatically create and/or edit events to keep your schedule up to date.
+Data you capture in your workflow runs can be used to automatically create events in Google Calendar.
+That means you can record information as you work through your tasks, and then automatically create and/or edit events to keep your schedule up to date.

-If you’d like to know more about automating your processes in general, check our our free business process automation guide.
+If you’d like to know more about automating your processes in general, check out our free business process automation guide.

 Let’s get this set up!

-First, we need to add form fields into our client onboarding checklist in Process Street.
-These can be used to record data when working through the checklist, which we will later push into Google Calendar as a new event.
+First, you need to add form fields into your client onboarding workflow in Process Street.
+These can be used to record data when working through the tasks, which you will later push into Google Calendar as a new event.

-The gif below shows how to add form fields while editing a template.
+You can add form fields while editing a workflow.

 In this case, we’ve set up form fields to capture the following information:

-Add form fields to your own checklist to let the person working through it record important information (such as the elements above).
-Think of everything you’d like to transfer to your static employee onboarding records in Google Sheets, and add a form field for each to be captured.
+Add form fields to your own workflow run to let the person working through it record important information (such as the elements above).
+Think of everything you’d like to transfer to your Google Calendar and add a form field for each one to be captured.

-After that, it’s time to make sure that your spreadsheet is set up and ready for the information to be pushed through.
+After that, it’s time to make sure that your calendar is set up and ready for the information to be pushed through.

-Next you need to make sure that your calendar in Google Calendar is set up and ready for the information captured in your checklists to be pushed through.
+Next you need to make sure that your calendar in Google Calendar is set up and ready for the information captured in your workflow runs to be pushed through.

 There’s not much to this step, other than that you’ll need to have an account set up and (depending on your preference) have a separate calendar in place to track your client meetings.